rccyx/pr-summarizer/README.md

 # AI PR Summarizer

-Instead of setting up heavy integrations with tools like Graphite or Coderabbit, this action generates a concise summary of pull request changes.
-It's lightweight, easy to set up, and serves as a quick way to review the essence of changes made in a PR.
+This action generates a concise summary of pull request changes.
+It's lightweight, fast to set up, and outputs high-quality technical summaries that help reviewers instantly grasp what changed and why.

 ## Setup